This piece has been updated and amended by our Technical Content Writer, Chioma Dunkley.

 While matplotlib is good for getting a sense of the data, it's not very useful for creating publication-quality charts quickly and easily.
 As Chris Moffitt points out in his overview of Python visualization tools, matplotlib “is extremely powerful but with that power comes complexity.”

 matplotlib has long been criticized for its default styles, which have a distinct 1990s feel.
-The upcoming release of matplotlib 2.0 promises many new style changes to address this problem.
+It’s current release of matplotlib 3.4.3 still reflects this style.

 Violinplot (Michael Waskom)